 Since the initiation of the programme, there have been an increasing number of farmers in the Middleveld venturing into piggery agribusiness.
 Before the establishment of the pig breeding centre, the farmers had been growing field crops.
-The increase in the number of farmers venturing in the piggery agribusiness has not resulted in improvement of the production of the pigs (Nkwanyana, 2003).
-This may be caused by the increase in the demand for the breeding stock.
-To get boar or gilt a farmer has to register with the piggery extension officer and the officer has to inspect the piggery house of the farmer and approve it first before issuing a breeding stock.
-Mpisi farm practices pure breeding and crossbreeding and there are ten parent stock sows and 5 boars.
+The increase in the number of farmers venturing into the piggery agribusiness has not resulted in improvement of the production of the pigs (Nkwanyana, 2003).
+This may be caused by the increase in demand for breeding stock.
+To get boar or gilt, a farmer must register with the piggery extension officer, and the officer must inspect the piggery house of the farmer and approve it first before issuing breeding stock.
+Mpisi farm practices pure breeding and crossbreeding, and there are ten parent stock sows and 5 boars.
 A guilt costs E 1210.00 and a boar E 3300.00.
-This breeding stock cannot meet the nation demand of pig breeding stock (Zwane, 2017).
+This breeding stock cannot meet the nation's demand for pig breeding stock (Zwane, 2017).

-The country has large scale piggeries that are managed intensively and a number of smaller producers that are trying to compete with the bigger units.
-At the same time the country is importing low cost processed pork products from South Africa.
-The number of pigs slaughter ready for pork in municipal abattoirs and butcheries increased from 14 838 in the year 2011 to 16 366 in 2012 However, there is currently a shortfall in the domestic supply of pork to the market which counts on the import of pork products to satisfy the market demand (MoA, 2013).
+The country has large-scale piggeries that are managed intensively and of smaller producers that are trying to compete with the bigger units.
+At the same time, the country is importing low-cost processed pork products from South Africa.
+The number of pigs slaughtered ready for pork in municipal abattoirs and butcheries increased from 14,838 in the year 2011 to 16,366 in 2012.
+However, there is currently a shortfall in the domestic supply of pork to the market which counts on the import of pork products to satisfy the market demand (MoA, 2013).

 Pig farming plays a major role in the enhancement of the livelihood of small-scale farmers.
-The role of pig-keeping might play for a farmer especially when referring to small-scale and backyard farming systems goes far beyond pork production and income generation.
-Pigs are from an economic perspective an asset representing a store of wealth or safety net for times of economic crisis while from a sociological perspective, traditional ceremonies and beliefs in some places centre on the pig as an asset to their belief (FAO, 2012).
+The role pig-keeping plays for a farmer, especially when referring to small-scale and backyard farming systems, goes far beyond pork production and income generation.
+Pigs are, from an economic perspective, an asset representing a store of wealth or safety net for times of economic crisis, while from a sociological perspective, traditional ceremonies and beliefs in some places centre on the pig as an asset to their belief (FAO, 2012).

-One of the major advantages of pigs is the ability to convert different kinds of feeds even kitchen waste to meat.
-Considering general feed conversion, pig is by far the most efficient among animals in the conversion of feed energy to body energy.
-According to Mokoele, Spencer, Van Leengoed, and Fasina (2014) pigs are of high economic importance, especially among the poor.
-They contribute to human nutrition, food security, poverty alleviation, enhanced livelihood and creation of employment for the rural community.
+One of the major advantages of pigs is the ability to convert different kinds of feeds, even kitchen waste, to meat.
+Considering general feed conversion, the pig is by far the most efficient among animals in the conversion of feed energy to body energy.
+According to Mokoele et al.(2014), pigs are of high economic importance, especially among the poor.
+They contribute to human nutrition, food security, poverty alleviation, enhanced livelihood, and the creation of employment for the rural community.

-In addition, pigs provide an affordable source of animal protein for the urban diets compared with cattle, sheep, and goats.
+In addition, pigs provide an affordable source of animal protein for urban diets compared with cattle, sheep, and goats.
 Pigs are highly productive with an average litter size of 9.3 live piglets per sow and farrowing twice a year.
-The average litter size per sow is 16.9 piglets per year which makes it advantageous over ruminants like cattle whose maximum are two young ones within such period.
-Whilst pig farming as part of animal agriculture, is central to the development of rural farmers.
+The average litter size per sow is 16.9 piglets per year, which makes it advantageous over ruminants like cattle, whose maximum is two young ones within such a period.
+Whilst pig farming as part of animal agriculture is central to the development of rural farmers.
 The real contribution of smallholder pig farmers to the rural economy is not well assessed and somewhat doubtful (Mokoele et al., 2014).